PSLmodels/Tax-Calculator/docs/source/contributor_guide.rst

       tax-calculator$ conda update anaconda

-If you've made it this far, you've successfully made a remote copy (a fork) of OSPC Tax Calculator repo.
+If you've made it this far, you've successfully made a remote copy (a fork) of central Tax-Calculator repo.
 That remote repo is hosted on GitHub.com.
-You've also created a local repo (a `clone`_) that lives on your machine and only you can see; you will make your changes to the Tax Calculator by editing the files in the tax-calculator directory on your machine and then submitting those changes to your local repo.
+You've also created a local repo (a `clone`_) that lives on your machine and only you can see; you will make your changes to the Tax-Calculator by editing the files in the tax-calculator directory on your machine and then submitting those changes to your local repo.
 As a new contributor, you will push your changes from your local repo to your remote repo when you're ready to share that work